colin-puleston/rekon/README.md

 - <code>NegativeDataPropertyAssertion</code>
 - <code>HasKey</code>

-**_Note:_** Reasoning may be incomplete if <code>ObjectUnionOf</code> construct provides filler for:
+**_Note:_** Reasoning may be incomplete if ontology contains any constructs of the form:

+- <code>ObjectSomeValuesFrom</code> restriction on _chained_ property with <code>ObjectUnionOf</code>
+filler
+- <code>ObjectAllValuesFrom</code> restriction on _chained_ property with any filler
-- <code>ObjectSomeValuesFrom</code> restriction on property that is either transitive or involved in any property chains
+- <code>ObjectAllValuesFrom</code> restriction on any property with <code>ObjectUnionOf</code>
-- <code>ObjectAllValuesFrom</code> restriction on any property when the ontology contains any individuals
+filler, when the ontology contains any individuals

+(where a _chained_ property is a property that is either transitive or involved in one or more property chains, as either super- or sub-property)